hestiacp/hestiacp/README.md

 [HestiaCP Control Panel](https://www.hestiacp.com/)
 ==================================================

-**Hestia Control Panel is in Beta Release, please take care if you want to use it for productive systems!**
+**Hestia Control Panel is in Beta Release, please be careful if you decide to use it in production systems and report any bugs you might find.**

 * HestiaCP is a fork of VestaCP.
 * Main purpose of HestiaCP is to be more secure, better optimized and up to date.